GoogleCloudPlatform/professional-services/tools/k8s-secret-syncer/README.md

 #### Prerequisites
 - You have a GCP project with a k8s cluster that you can deploy resources to, as well as `gcloud` and `kubectl` configured to point to each, respectively.
-- Your docker client must be configured to be able to push to GCR, this can be done with:
+- Your docker client is configured to be able to push to GCR, this can be done with:
  ```
  gcloud auth configure-docker
  ```
-- Your k8s user has the proper permissions to create rbac resources in the cluster, this can be done with:
+- Your k8s user has the permissions to create RBAC resources in the cluster, this can be done with:
  ```
- kubect create clusterrolebinding owner --clusterrole cluster-admin --user <your-user>
+ kubectl create clusterrolebinding owner --clusterrole cluster-admin --user <your-user>
  ```

 #### Install *secret-syncer*